DDSS for Faculty & Instructors

-The Digital Scholarship Center (DiSC) promotes data literacy and assists faculty and student researchers conducting empirical projects involving Statistical, Qualitative, Digital Humanities, and Geospatial methodologies and data.
-Utilizing expertise from across the libraries, DiSC-specific staff, and the Office of Research Computing, we can help with any stage of the project, from finding, acquiring, or collecting data through visualizing, sharing, and preserving data.
+Data & Digital Scholarship Services (DDSS) promotes data literacy and assists faculty and student researchers conducting empirical projects involving Statistical, Qualitative, Digital Humanities, and GIS or Geospatial methodologies and data.
+Utilizing expertise from across the libraries, DDSS-specific staff, and the Office of Research Computing, we can help with any stage of the project, from finding, acquiring, or collecting data through visualizing, sharing, and preserving data.

 • Instruction